visj/anod/README.md

 Anod started out as a research project looking at fine grain data binding with conditional branching.
 Related research was initated by S.js with [subclocks](https://github.com/adamhaile/S#ssubclock--code) as a proposed solution.
 For some related discussion, see [#1](https://github.com/adamhaile/S/issues/26), [#2](https://github.com/adamhaile/S/issues/32), [#3](https://github.com/ryansolid/solid/issues/55).

 # Status
-Anod is still a work in progress and some features - notably for some array operations - are still missing.
-The core reactive library with conditional branching logic is fully functional and tested.
+Anod is still a work in progress and there might be bugs.
+Focus right now is to increase test coverage.

 # Documentation
 Anod is based on [S](https://github.com/adamhaile/S#api) with a slightly different API.

 ## Quick start
+\# Todo
 ## Data signals
 Signals hold a current value that can be read by computations, and once set, will notify any dependent computation to trigger an update.